Appalachian State vs. South Alabama NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- South Alabama and its opponents have combined to score more than 52.5 points in four of nine games this season.

-- The two teams combine to average 64.8 points per game, 12.3 more than the total in this contest.
+- The combined points per game average of the two teams, 64.8, is 12.3 points above Saturday's over/under.

-- This contest's total is 7.1 points greater than the 45.4 these two squads combine to allow per game this season.
+- This contest's over/under is 7.1 points greater than the 45.4 these two squads combine to allow per game this season.

-- The average total in Mountaineers games this season is 58.0, 5.5 points above Saturday's total of 52.5.
+- Mountaineers games this season feature an average total of 58.0 points, a number 5.5 points higher than Saturday's over/under.

-- In 2021, games involving the Jaguars have averaged a total of 51.8 points, 0.7 fewer than this game's set over/under.
+- The 51.8 PPG average total in Jaguars games this season is 0.7 points fewer than this game's over/under.

 Appalachian State Stats and Trends

-- Appalachian State has six wins against the spread in nine games this season.
+- Appalachian State has six wins against the spread in nine games this year.

-- This season, the Mountaineers have one ATS win in two games as a favorite of 22.5 points or more.
+- The Mountaineers have covered the spread once this season when favored by 22.5 points or more (in two chances).

-- Appalachian State has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- Appalachian State's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

-- Appalachian State is 6-2 against the spread and 7-1 overall in games when it puts up more than 22.1 points.
+- When Appalachian State scores more than 22.1 points, it is 6-2 against the spread and 7-1 overall.

-- When Appalachian State picks up more than 319.9 yards, the team is 6-2 against the spread and 7-1 overall.
+- Appalachian State is 6-2 against the spread and 7-1 overall when the team totals more than 319.9 yards.

-- The Mountaineers have turned the ball over 13 times this season, five fewer than the Jaguars have forced (18).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.